 Units of our Funds are sold to investors by way of prospectus offering or private placement to accredited or otherwise eligible investors.
-Class A or Series A units of our Funds are sold to qualified purchasers.
+Class A or Series A units and Class T units, where applicable, of our Funds are sold to qualified purchasers.
 Class F or Series F units of our Funds are sold to: (i) purchasers who participate in fee-based programs through eligible registered dealers; (ii) qualified purchasers in respect of whom the Fund does not incur distribution costs; and (iii) qualified individual purchasers in our sole discretion.
 Class I or Series I units are issued to institutional investors at our discretion.

 Management Fees are earned and payable at the end of each month, calculated based on the net asset value of the Fund at each relevant valuation date.
 Each class and/or series of units in our Funds may pay a different Management Fee rate, expressed as a percentage of the net asset value of the Fund.
-The Management Fee rates range from 0.8% to 2.5% per annum for our public mutual funds, 1.0% to 2.0% per annum for our Canadian hedge funds, and 1.0% to 1.5% per annum for our offshore funds.
+The Management Fee rates range from 0.5% to 2.5% per annum for our public mutual funds, 1.0% to 2.0% per annum for our Canadian hedge funds, 1.0% to 1.5% per annum for our offshore funds and 0.35% - 0.45% for our exchange-traded physical bullion funds.
 We do not require our clients to pay an initial sales charge or commission when purchasing units in one of our Funds.